Chhanchhan: Plot

 Kaumudi and Chhanchhan feel the family is drifting apart because of the competition among its members.
 Umaben leaves for a tirtha yatra.
-Manav gives Chhanchhan a western dress and asks her to wear it for him.
+Manav gives Chhanchhan a Western dress and asks her to wear it for him.
 Chhanchhan refuses but later agrees.
 She is unable to wear the dress to a date with Manav, who gets angry and scolds her for this.
 Rupali, Manav's friend from college days, enters the scene and taunts Chhanchhan for not satisfying Manav's wishes.
 Chhanchhan tells Rupali she has no Indian values.
-Rupali leaves angrily, and later that night telephones Manav and asks him to meet her to discuss a contract she had to give.
+Rupali leaves angrily, and later that night, he telephones Manav and asks him to meet her to discuss a contract she had to give.
 At their meeting, Rupali proposes to Manav, tells him she loves him and asks him to leave Chhanchhan for her.
 Manav scolds her and leaves.
 Rupali plans to avenge Manav.

-The next morning, a legal case, stating the family company, Borisagar Enterprises, supplied inferior quality materials, is filed.
-Manav fights with the claimant Harish in front of the police.
-Next day, while Manav and Chhanchhan are out on a drive, a bicycle rider wearing a helmet is knocked unconscious as she deliberately collides with Manav's car.
-The rider is revealed to be Harish, who is declared dead at hospital.
+The following day, a legal case, stating the family company, Borisagar Enterprises, supplied inferior quality materials, is filed.
+Manav fights with the claimant, Harish, in front of the police.
+The next day, while Manav and Chhanchhan are out on a drive, a bicycle rider wearing a helmet is knocked unconscious as she deliberately collides with Manav's car.
+The rider is revealed to be Harish, who is declared dead at the hospital.
 Manav is arrested, charged with Harish's murder and gaoled.
-Chhanchhan realises these events are Rupali's doing and confronts her.
+Chhanchhan realises these events are what Rupali is doing and confronts her.
 The murder charge causes the Borisagar family to lose respect in society.
 Their business loses money and people insult the family.
-Umaben is removed as head of mahila sanstha and people seeking Mansi's hand in marriage reject him.
+Umaben is removed as head of Mahila Sanstha, and people seeking Mansi's hand in marriage reject him.

-The family realise Harish is alive.
+The family realizes Harish is alive.
 Manav records proof of this on his phone and shows it to Rupali.
 The next day, Rupali hires goons to retrieve the phone.
-Manav tells Rupali that he gives up and wants her to clean his and his family's name.
-Chhanchhan calls the police and Rupali is arrested.
+Manav tells Rupali that he gives up and wants her to clean his and his family's names.
+Chhanchhan calls the police, and Rupali is arrested.
 Having solved their problems, Manav and Chhanchhan live happily.